caleb-jung123/Spendio/README.md

 It has been built with mainly Django for the backend and React.js for the frontend

 # Features
-- User authetnication using JWT tokens
+- User authentication using JWT tokens
 - Log expenses
 - Log subsciprtions
 - Monthly/Yearly summaries